Is Non-Neutrality Profitable for the Stakeholders of the Internet Market?: Benchmark: Both ISPs are Neutral

-In this case, Internet access fees are independent of the quality provided for EUs, i.e. $\tilde{q}_f$.
-Recall that in contrast, in a non-neutral regime, the Internet access fee quoted by ISP NoN is dependent on the quality she provides ($\tilde{q}_p$).
-The reason lies in the product differentiation in the latter.
-The non-neutral ISP can charge for the quality she provides for EUs through differentiating her product from the neutral ISP.
-While in a neutral regime, no ISP can charge for the quality they provide because of competition.
-It is noteworthy that if $t_{NoN}\& t_N\rightarrow 0$, $p^{eq}_{NoN,B}\&p^{eq}_{N,B}\rightarrow c$.
-In other words, in the absence of inertias, since there is no differentiation between the quality offered by the ISPs in the neutral regime, price competition drives the access fees to the marginal cost.
+If $t_{NoN}\& t_N\rightarrow 0$, outcome (e) continues to be the SPNE in this benchmark case, but not otherwise (refer to Remark~\ref{r2}).
+In this case, the access fees for the benchmark case, $p^{eq}_{NoN,B}\&p^{eq}_{N,B}\rightarrow c$.
+Thus, in the absence of inertias, since there is no differentiation between the quality offered by the ISPs in the neutral regime, price competition drives the access fees to the marginal cost.
 This implies that by removing the inertias ($t_N$ and $t_{NoN}$), the model would be similar to a Bertrand competition \cite{MWG}.
 Thus, considering the inertias brings a realistic dimension to the model.

-The relationship between $n^{eq}_N$ and $n^{eq}_{NoN}$ and the transport costs are similar to that of candidate outcomes (b) and (c) of the previous section, and is investigated in Section~\ref{section:simulation_findNE}.